jmvillalobos/RNA-seq-protocol/README.md

 **Step 6: Quantification of Mapped Reads**

-- Download the GTF annotation file for Arabidopsis thaliana.
+- Downloads the GTF annotation file for Arabidopsis thaliana.
-- Quantify the number of mapped reads using featureCounts.
+- Quantifies the number of mapped reads using featureCounts.
-- Create a count matrix for downstream analysis ([matriz_arabidopsis_2023.txt](http://example.com))
+- Creates a count matrix for downstream analysis ([matriz_arabidopsis_2023.txt](http://example.com))

 ```bash